pivotaltracker/tracker_deployment_chrome_extension/README.md

 In order to use this plugin you will need to provide a specifically formatted JSON file for each environment your app can be deployed to.
 For example, let's say you you have three environments: **staging, beta, and test**.

+# Installation

+You can get it from the chrome store, or if you just want the local/dev
+version:

+* Clone this repo locally
+* Go to Chrome Preferences > Extensions tab
+* Click "Developer Mode" Checkbox
+* "Load Unpacked Extension"

 # Extension configuration

+It can be configured via the "Options" link on the Chrome Extension entry.

 You would configure the extension with these three environments like so: